 The adjudicator reviews the petition and supporting documentation to decide school eligibility.
 The adjudicator may email an RFE to school officials if any of the information is unclear.

-Based on whatever evidence school officials have submitted, the adjudicator makes a decision to approve or deny certification.
+Based on the evidence provided by the school officials, the adjudicator will make a decision to approve or deny certification.

 Schools will receive a notification from SEVIS that details the decision.
-This notification is sent to the primary email address listed on the school’s Form I-17.
-If the school is certified, each approved DSO nominee receives a permanent user ID and password for SEVIS by email within seven business days.
+This notification is sent to all designated school official's email addresseses listed on the school’s Form I-17.
+If the petition is approved for SEVP certification, each approved DSO nominee receives a permanent user ID and password for SEVIS by email within seven business days.